 Failure to File Penalty.
-Returns filed after the due date are subject to a penalty of 5 percent (5%) of the net tax due for each month, or part of a month, the return is late (maximum 25 percent (25%)).
+Returns filed after the original due date without a valid extension are subject to a penalty of 5 percent (5%) of the net tax due for each month, or part of a month, the return is late (maximum 25 percent (25%)).
 If you file your return late, include this penalty on Form D-400, Line 26b.

 Failure to Pay Penalty.
-Returns filed after April 15th without a valid extension are subject to a late payment penalty of 10 percent (10%) of the unpaid tax.
-If you have an extension of time for filing your return, the 10 percent (10%) penalty will apply on the remaining balance due if the tax paid by the original due date of the return is less than 90 percent (90%) of the total amount of tax due.
+Returns filed after the original due date are subject to a late payment penalty of 10 percent (10 %) of the unpaid tax.
+If you received a state extension to file your N.C. individual income tax return and you paid at least 90 percent (90%) of the tax due by the original due date, you will not be automatically penalized for late payment.
 If the 90 percent (90%) rule is met, any remaining balance due, including interest, must be paid with the income tax return on or before the extended due date to avoid the late payment penalty.
-If your payment is late, calculate the amount of the penalty due and include it on Form D-400, Line 26b.
+If your payment is late, calculate the amount of penalty due and include it on Form D-400, line 26b.